jlmcgraw/pure-function-decorators/README.md

 # pure-function-decorators

-_Try to enforece various types of function purity in Python_
+_Decorators to try to enforce various types of function purity in Python_

+Mostly vibe-coded, though I hope to whittle down any issues

 ## Super-quick Start